colbyford/HADDOCKer/README.md

 |-------------	|-----------	|

 ## Licensing
 This container images in this repository includes software libraries that each require a license (and may limit use to non-profit/academic work).
-Please fill out the following license request forms before using this software:
+Please check the licenses and/or fill out the following license request forms before using this software:

 - HADDOCK:
   - v2.4: https://www.bonvinlab.org/software/haddock2.4/download